-302. Investments in related unit trusts, where trustees or members of the SMSF are also trustees of the related unit trust, are common SMSF investments.
+302.293.
+Investments in related unit trusts, where trustees or members of the SMSF are also trustees of the related unit trust, are common SMSF investments.
 The auditor considers the sole purpose test in light of the investments held in, and by, the related unit trust to ensure that the investments held are for the long-term provision of allowable benefits to members and not to provide other benefits to the trustees, members or their relatives.
-The auditor will also need to consider whether the investment breaches the prohibition on acquisitions from related parties, the prohibition on borrowings or exceeds the "in-house" asset limits.
+The auditor will-may also need to consider whether the investment breaches the prohibition on acquisitions from related parties, the prohibition on borrowings or exceeds the "in-house" asset limits166.
+SIS obligations vary depending on the date the fund invested and whether the investment falls under the exception in Division 13.3A of the SISR.